oriItzh/leetcode-solutions/README.md

 # LeetCode Solutions

-This repository contains my solutions to LeetCode problems, categorized by difficulty (Easy, Medium, Hard).
-Each solution is implemented in Python.
+This repository contains my solutions to the daily and favorite LeetCode problems, categorized by difficulty (Easy, Medium, Hard).
+The solutions are implemented in Python.

 ## Structure

-- `easy/` – Easy-level problems
+- `easy/` â€“ Easy-level problems
-- `medium/` – Medium-level problems
+- `medium/` â€“ Medium-level problems
-- `hard/` – Hard-level problems
+- `hard/` â€“ Hard-level problems
 - Each file is named after the problem (e.g., `two_sum.py`)

 ## Example